Extremal unital completely positive normal maps and its symmetries: Operator systems of unital normal complete positive maps:

-for a unital completely positive normal map $\tau$ on $\clm$ with Stinespring minimal representation $\tau(x)=\sum_k v_kxv_k^*$ for all $x \in \clm$.
-One natural question that arises here: does operator space $\cls_v^{\tau}$ depends on the choice that we make for $(v_k)$ to represent $\tau$?
-It is clear by Corollary 2.9 that that $\cls^{\tau}$ is independent of choice that we make.
-The following proposition says now little more.
+One simple question that arises here: does operator space $\cls_{\tau}$ depends on the choice that we make for $(v_k)$ to represent $\tau$?
+The following proposition says that $\cls_{\tau}$ is independent of the representation we choose and a little more.